 This page lists the vaccines that are most relevant to - and recommended for - the average university student.
-All vaccines listed below are available at Student Health by making an appointment with a nurse.

 Please note that we can not provide immunizations for infants or children.